Large Language Model Evaluation via Matrix Nuclear-Norm: Introduction

-To validate the effectiveness of the Matrix Nuclear-Norm, we first conducted preliminary experiments on two language models of differing sizes.
-The results indicated a consistent decrease in Matrix Nuclear-Norm values as model size increased, signifying enhanced compression capabilities.
-Subsequently, we performed inference experiments on two widely used benchmark datasets, AlpacaEval \citep{dubois2024length} and Chatbot Arena \citep{chiang2403chatbot}, which cover a diverse range of language generation tasks.
-These benchmarks facilitate a comprehensive assessment of model inference performance.
-Our experimental findings confirm that the Matrix Nuclear-Norm accurately measures model compression capabilities and effectively ranks models based on performance, demonstrating its reliability and efficiency in practical applications.
-Our empirical investigations yield the following insights: \begin{enumerate} \item \textbf{Proposal of the Matrix Nuclear-Norm}: We present a new method that leverages the nuclear norm, successfully reducing the computational complexity associated with evaluating language models from \(O(n^3)\) to \(O(n^2)\).
-This reduction minimizes dependence on SVD, making the Matrix Nuclear-Norm a more efficient alternative to Matrix Entropy. \item \textbf{Extensive Experimental Validation}: We validated the effectiveness of the Matrix Nuclear-Norm on language models of various sizes.
-Results indicate that this metric accurately assesses model compression capabilities, with values decreasing as model size increases, reflecting its robust evaluation capability. \item \textbf{Benchmark Testing and Ranking}: We conducted inference tests on widely used benchmark datasets, AlpacaEval and Chatbot Arena, evaluating the inference performance of models across different sizes and ranking them based on the Matrix Nuclear-Norm.
-The results demonstrate that this metric can efficiently and accurately evaluate the inference performance of medium and small-scale models, highlighting its broad application potential in model performance assessment. \end{enumerate}
+\begin{itemize} \item \textbf{Proposal of the Matrix Nuclear-Norm}: We introduce a method leveraging the nuclear norm, reducing computational complexity from \(O(n^3)\) to \(O(n^2)\).
+This reduction minimizes SVD dependence, making Matrix Nuclear-Norm a more efficient alternative to Matrix Entropy. \item \textbf{Extensive Experimental Validation}: We validated the Matrix Nuclear-Norm on language models of various sizes.
+Results show this metric accurately assesses model compression capabilities, with values decreasing as model size increases, reflecting its robust evaluation capability. \item \textbf{Benchmark Testing and Ranking}: We conducted inference tests on benchmark datasets, AlpacaEval and Chatbot Arena, evaluating inference performance across different model sizes and ranking them based on the Matrix Nuclear-Norm.
+Results demonstrate this metric efficiently and accurately evaluates medium and small-scale models, highlighting its broad application potential in model performance assessment. \end{itemize}